toliuyi/contract-description/EIP/eip-MY.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-A standard for Dapp developers to register descriptions of their smart contracts, then wallet could display those descriptions to users upon signing transactions, making better user experience.
+A standard for dApp developers to register descriptions of their smart contracts, then wallet could display those descriptions to users upon signing transactions, making better user experience.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->